System Design Space

 medium

 In architecture reviews, this case helps separate the real strengths of Node.js for I/O-bound systems from inflated expectations.
-It also gives strong context for discussing how a platform changes team structure, tooling, and the overall development risk profile.
+It also gives strong context for discussing how a platform changes team structure, tools, and the overall development risk profile.

 Practical value of this chapter